 As discussed below, there appears to be no EUW.
-Subsequently, the peak hour demand is calculated to be 122 gpm [((88,000 gpd - 0)/1,440 min/day) x 2].
+Subsequently, the peak hour demand is calculated to be $122 \text{ gpm} [((88,000 \text{ gpd} - 0)/1,440 \text{ min/day}) \times 2]$ .
 The Utility has fire hydrants and the required Fire Flow is 350 gpm.
 Growth allowance is based on the requirements outlined in Rule 25-30.431, F.A.C., which states that a linear regression analysis using average equivalent residential connections (ERCs) for the last five years should be used to determine growth.
-Staff obtained data for the period of 2015-2019 to perform a linear regression over five years, and the growth in customer gallonage was calculated to be 22,917 gpd or 15.9 gpm.
+Our staff obtained data for the period of 2015-2019 to perform a linear regression over five years, and the growth in customer gallonage was calculated to be 22,917 gpd or 15.9 gpm.
 Firm Reliable Capacity assumes loss of the largest capacity well (425 gpm) and is therefore 70 gpm.
-This calculation results in a U&U greater than 100 percent; as such, staff recommends the WTP be considered 100 percent U&U. In addition, in the 2001 rate case, the Commission deemed the U&U for the system as 100 percent.5
+This calculation results in a U&U greater than 100 percent; as such, we find that the WTP be considered 100 percent U&U. In addition, in the 2001 rate case, we deemed the U&U for the system as 100 percent.

-Water Distribution System Used and Useful
+B. Water Distribution System Used and Useful

 The water distribution system is evaluated based on ERCs consisting of growth, customer demand, and system capacity.
 During the test year, 96 customer lots were being served.
 The Utility provided system maps that indicated 176 lots would be served in the planned development.
 Several planned roads have not been constructed.
-Therefore, the service territory should not be considered built out.
-However, the Commission previously deemed the U&U of the distribution system as 100 percent.
-Considering all of the water mains are required to adequately serve the existing customers, and consistent with prior Commission practice, staff recommends the distribution system be considered 100 percent U&U.
+Therefore, the service territory shall not be considered built out.
+However, we previously deemed the U&U of the distribution system as 100 percent.
+Considering all of the water mains are required to adequately serve the existing customers, and consistent with our prior practice, we find that the distribution system be considered 100 percent U&U.